amidona/guess-the-word/README.md

 # Skillcrush - Guess the Word Game

-This is a solution to the [Skillcrush Guess the Word Game](https://learn.skillcrush.com).
+This is the code to the [Skillcrush Guess the Word Game](https://learn.skillcrush.com).

 ## Table of contents